Tatsuya Nagamine

 Tatsuya Nagamine (長峯 達也, Nagamine Tatsuya) was a Japanese anime director who worked for Toei Animation.

+Death

 He died on 20 August, 2025, after a year-long battle with an undisclosed illness.
 His death was not publicly disclosed until November 13, when a memorial service was held at Toei's studio in Higashi-Ōizumi, Nerima, Tokyo, and was announced on X by several of his colleagues.
-Nagamine's family followed by posting an annoucement on his account.
+Nagamine's family followed by posting an announcement on his account.